 - Two large rounds of rich puff pastry called feuilleté in France (you do not need to buy the most expensive, but do not buy the cheapest either) or you can make your own with loads of butter and flour, but the bought varieties are excellent.

 - Good quality apricot jam – homemade or Bonne Maman is a favourite make of ours.

 - One egg white for the almond paste

 - Use the egg yolk to brush over the pasty before baking.

-Let your imagination express itself or not as the case may be.
-Afterwards you could play a game of carefully taking down the decorations and putting them away for next year.
+Let your imagination express itself: if tidying up is a problem, play a game of carefully taking down the decorations and putting them away for next year.

 La Galette des Rois in the south, which differs in the north

 A taste of the New Year in Paris